EnigmaVSSUT/Induction-2022/Python/task/README.md

 But here is a twist ...

-1.If score will exceed the goal then the recently generated score will be discarded.
+1. If score will exceed the goal then the recently generated score will be discarded.

     Example: